12. Processing Data in Groups

 Important

 Frequentist hypothesis testing only takes into account the deviation between distributions that is explainable due to sampling effects (the assumed randomness of the data generation process).
-For large sample sizes, even very small deviations1 will be deemed statistically significant, but it does not mean that we should consider them as practically significant.
-For instance, if a very costly, environmentally unfriendly, and generally inconvenient for everyone upgrade leads to a process’ improvement such that we reject the null hypothesis stating that two distributions are equal, but it turns out that the gains are ca. 0.5%, the good old common sense should be applied.
+For large sample sizes, even very small deviations[3] will be deemed statistically significant, but it does not mean that we consider them as practically significant.

-Compare ECDFs of weights of males who are between 18 and 25 years old.
+Compare between the ECDFs of weights of men and women who are between 18 and 25 years old.
 Determine whether they are significantly different.

 Important

-Some statistical textbooks and many research papers in the social sciences (amongst many others) employ the significance level of \(\alpha=5\%\), which is often criticised as too high (and for similar reasons we do not introduce the notion of \(p\)-vales, which most practitioners misunderstand anyway).
-As many stakeholders aggressively push towards constant improvements in terms of inventing bigger, better, faster, more efficient things, larger \(\alpha\) allows for generating more sensational discoveries, because it considers smaller differences as already significant, and thus possibly adding to what we call the reproducibility crisis in the empirical sciences.
+Some statistical textbooks and many research papers in the social sciences (amongst many others) employ the significance level of \(\alpha=5\%\), which is often criticised as too high[4].
+Many stakeholders aggressively push towards constant improvements in terms of inventing bigger, better, faster, more efficient things.
+In this context, larger \(\alpha\) generates more sensational discoveries: it considers smaller differences as already significant.
+This all adds to what we call the reproducibility crisis in the empirical sciences.

-We, on the other hand, claim that it is better to err on the side of being cautious – which, in the long run, is more sustainable, and eco-friendly.
+We, on the other hand, claim that it is better to err on the side of being cautious.
+This, in the long run, is more sustainable.

 Plotting quantiles in two samples against each other can also give us some further (informal) insight with regard to the possible distributional differences.
-Figure 12.7 depicts an example Q-Q plot (compare Section 6.2.2 for a one-sample version), where we see that the distributions have similar shapes (points more or less lie on a straight line), but they are shifted and/or scaled (if they were, they would be on the identity line).
+Figure 12.7 depicts an example Q-Q plot (see also the one-sample version in Section 6.2.2), where we see that the distributions have similar shapes (points more or less lie on a straight line), but they are shifted and/or scaled (if they were, they would be on the identity line).

 x = nhanes.weight.loc[nhanes.usborn == "yes"]